psychemedia/winter-tales/src/gawain_notes.md

 PART III

+*There are many stories of the hunt.
+A tale I have told here, before, relates how Fionn MaCumhaill, of the Fianna, that band of warriors who were sworn to protect the King of all Ireland from invaders from the land of Lachlann, the Land of the North, of the Vikings who went hunting once, only to find a deer protected by Fionn's two dogs, Bran and Sceolan, a deer who then turned Fionn's head completely.
+Or of another time when those same two trusted dogs, whose own original story provides yet another tale, protected a fawn who was found whilst out on a hunt.
+But those are stories for another day, and another time, and another set.
+Because for now, this little glimpse at another story tradition is over, and we return to our tale.*

 Before sunrise, the servants stirred, and made ready the horses for the hunt.
 After __mass, and a quick early breakfast__, the hunters cantered off on their chosen course, the Lord amongst them.
 And as they rode out, the bugles blared.
 And the hunt was on.

 The wild creatures of the forest quaked with fear, not least among them, the deer.
 For though the male of that kind was not to be hunted in the close season, the hinds were fair game.
 And the arrows flew, and the hunting was good indeed, and many a kill was had that day.
 (These were different times!)

 __Meanwhile, back at the castle,__ Gawain lay snug and warm in his bed, surrounded by curtains and under a mountain of covers.

-When suddenly, he hears a sound, like the door to his room being quietly opened.
+When suddenly, he hears a sound: the door to his room being quietly opened.
 He peeks through the curtains and sees the Lady, the beautiful one, the Lord's own wife, creep in, and close the door.

 Obviously, he does what __any virtuous knight would do__, and pretends to be asleep.
 Silently, the Lady creeps towards the bed, opens the curtains, and sits herself on the edge.

-Gawain continues to pretend to be asleep, hoping she'll go away.
+Gawain continues to pretend to sleep, hoping she'll go away.

-But she doesn't, She just sits there, gently stroking the bed clothes, patting them, and waits.
+But she doesn't, She just sits there, gently stroking the bed clothes, patting them, and waiting.

 After a while, Gawain realises she isn't about to go anywhere in a hurry, and so he does what __any virtuous knight would do,__ and pretends to wake up, starts to stretch, and then feigns being startled to see her there.